devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/phase-1-implementation-guide.md

 - [ ] Algorithm snapshots open paused at 0%.
 - [ ] Invalid/expired/unsupported snapshots have clear UI states.
 - [ ] Server/client type checks, lint, builds, and tests pass.
-- [ ] No debugger files or routes are involved.
+- [ ] Snapshot capture and restore do not use debugger state or `/dapi`.